AppForce1/do-ios.com/src/content/agenda/workshop.md

 name: 'Donny Wals'
 image: '/images/speakers/2023/donny.webp'
 type: 'Workshop'
-summary: 'Join Donny Wals for a workshop about Swift Concurrentcy.
+summary: 'Join Donny Wals for a workshop about Swift Concurrency.
 Expand for details…'
 ---

 ## What you'll get out of this workshop